Course Load for Students

 One-Time Drop Policy

-Each student may withdraw from a course after the deadline (up to and including the last day of the class for that courses) without proof of extenuating circumstances one time during his or her undergraduate enrollment at Valley City State University.
+Each student may late drop from a course after the deadline (up to and including the last day of the semester) without proof of extenuating circumstances one time during his or her undergraduate enrollment at Valley City State University.
 This “one-time-drop” must be processed using a petition available in the Office of the Director of Student Academic Services.
 A symbol of W will appear on the transcript.

 Withdrawal from the University

 A student considering withdrawal from Valley City State University is strongly encouraged to contact the Office of Student Academic Services prior to finalizing a decision.
 If for any reason a student finds it necessary to withdraw from all courses during the semester, an official withdrawal must be filed with the Director of Student Academic Services.
 The last day to withdraw from the university is the last business day of the 12th week of classes.
 If the student is receiving financial aid, the student must contact the Office of Financial Aid to develop a repayment plan.
 If the student has been issued a computer, the student must return the computer within 24 hours unless prior arrangements are made with the Director of the Technology Service Desk.
 In case of an emergency withdrawal, it is the responsibility of the student to notify a university official.

 Failure to follow withdrawal procedures may result in failing grades in all courses for the semester.